Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Results

 In general terms, the amplitude of the RPS in all models increases with time virtually at all scales $\ell \lesssim 10$~kpc, indicating the emergence of substructure as a result of fragmentation.
 For reference, the theoretically expected value of the fastest growing modes across the isothermal discs is \mbox{$\lambda_{\rm frag} = 2 \lambda_{\rm J} \approx 0.2 - 1.5$~kpc} (it is of order 1 kpc at the solar radius).
 The growth of the RPS at early time does appear to conform to this expectation in all models.

-The light, inert, isothermal disc (fg10\_nsf, panel A) shows little variation at the largest scale, indicating the absence of strong, large-scale coherent structures, although we note that weak spiral arms do appear.
-In contrast, the RPS of the star-forming discs (panels C, D) display a systematic decrease in amplitude a the largest scale, and a significant increase at smaller scales, indicative of a disc dominated by the appearance of flocculent structure (in accordance with the visual appearance of the surface density maps; not shown).
-The RPS of the star-forming discs undergo a very similar evolution; therefore, the gas structure does not appear to be significantly affected by the perturbation inflicted on the disc by the satellite.
+The light, inert, isothermal disc (fg10\_nsf, panel A on the top-left corner of the figure) shows little variation at the largest scale, indicating the absence of strong, large-scale coherent structures, although we note that weak spiral arms do appear in the disc (not shown).
+In contrast, the RPS of the star-forming discs (panels C, D in the bottom row of the figure) display a systematic decrease in amplitude a the largest scale, and a significant increase at smaller scales, indicative of a disc dominated by the appearance of flocculent structure (in accordance with the visual appearance of the surface density maps; not shown).
+The RPS of the star-forming disc with and without an interaction undergoes a very similar evolution; therefore, the gas structure does not appear to be significantly affected by the perturbation inflicted on the disc by the satellite, consistent with the results shown in Fig.~\ref{fig:gas_pdf}.

-It is readily apparent that a heavy, inert isothermal gas disc (fg20\_nsf, panel B) displays a distinctively different RPS compared to the other fg20 models within the first billion years of evolution (blue hue curves), in spite of having started from the same state.
+It is readily apparent that a heavy, inert isothermal gas disc (fg20\_nsf, panel B on top-right corner of the figure) displays a distinctively different RPS compared to the other fg20 models within the first billion years of evolution (violet through cyan-green curves), in spite of having started from the same state.
 This is consistent with the visual assessment of the corresponding gas PDFs.
 Specifically, it displays a rapid increase in the RPS's amplitude at nearly all scales, indicating a strong inhomogeneity in the gas mass distribution.

-The difference in the amplitude of the RPS at the relevant scales of $\lesssim 4$~kpc (corresponding to the size of the sampling volume; see Fig.~\ref{fig:vols}) between the fg20\_nsf model and all the other models is significant, roughly of an order of magnitude.
+The difference in the amplitude of the RPS at the relevant scales of $\lesssim 4$~kpc (gray shaded area; corresponding to the size of the sampling volume; see Fig.~\ref{fig:vols}) between the fg20\_nsf model and the other fg20 models is significant, roughly of an order of magnitude.
 If the amplitude of the RPS is a measure of the gas clumpiness, then these differences may explain the markedly different emergence and evolution of the PS and its incidence rate.
 In other words, while the presence of a clumpy medium with the right scale may positively affect the PS (TFB effect), it can also stymie the phenomenon if 'too' clumpy.